onedesign/onepostdeploy/README.md

-## One Post Deployment Plugin
+## One Post Deployment Plugin for Craft

-The One Post Deployment plugin holds common console commands that can be run in post-deploy hooks.
+The One Post Deployment plugin holds common Craft CMS console commands that can be run in post-deploy hooks.

 ### Running the Commands